xcat2/confluent-docs/docs/miscellaneous/broadcom-nic-driver-install.md

 The following procedure is for installing the out-of-box Broadcom NIC driver and RoCE libraries on Ubuntu 24.04.2.

+!!! note
- **NOTE** This is for a single-node install.
+    This is for a single-node install.
 Scale with nodeshell.
 Arguments to make these steps unattended have been included.

 ## Install dependencies for using RoCE with Broadcom NICs
  ```